berrydejager/code.berrydejager.com/_posts/2021-06-17-Windows-11-sneak-preview.markdown

 Also for applying Citrix Optimizer to Windows 11 you need a specific Windows 11 template, which isn't available now/yet.
 Therefor I selected the current 'Windows 10 version 20H2 (2009) from Citrix" from the Citrix Optimizers' interface.

+One of the Citrix Optimisations is removing "Microsoft.DesktopAppInstaller" built-in app.
+This didn't go very well Windows 11

+    Microsoft.DesktopAppInstaller   Not Optimized
+    Details: Failed to remove UWP app with following error: Removal failed.
+Please contact your software vendor.

+    Module type: UWP

+    - Name: Microsoft.DesktopAppInstaller

 #### Comparing W10 (21H1) to W11

 | Setting in Citrix Optimizer | Windows 10 (21H1) | Windows 11 (Dev) |